I just remembered something important. . It has been 10 years since t h e Cardinals defeated the Tigers in the World Series.

 A journey into Cade's world

 A trip through life with fingers crossed and eternal optimism.

 Kids - I`m like the old woman who lived in a shoe - Crumbs, my house is full of them - Crackers, Im slowly going

 Mother, Nehiyaw, Metis, & Itisahwâkan - career communicator.
 This is my collection of opinions, stories, and the occasional rise to, or fall from, challenge.
 In other words, it's my party, I can fun if I want to.
 Artwork by aaronpaquette.net

 Life in a bubble: a dose of New York humor with an Italian twist!

 Global issues, travel, photography & fashion.
 Drifting across the globe; the world is my oyster, my oyster through a lens.

-Sharing my "voice" with others.
+Sharing my "voice"